 About eight unhappy olive trees are located on the west side of Lord Street, north of Wall Street, up to Bridge Road.
 They are not thriving owing to poor soil condition, which is trampled and compacted by people and animals.
 Rubbish is also often found under the olive trees.
 Leaves on the trees are turning yellow which is unusual for an olive tree because they are very hardy.

-I suggest replacing the eight olive trees with Crape Myrtle (or another suitable and attractive slimline tree variety) and underplant with Lomandra ‘Lime Tuff’ or ‘Tanika’.
+I suggest replacing the eight olive trees with Crepe Myrtle (or another suitable and attractive slimline tree variety) and underplant with Lomandra ‘Lime Tuff’ or ‘Tanika’.
 In addition, improve the soil with water saving top soil and mulch.
-When in bloom, Crape Myrtle puts on a dazzling display, while Lomandra can help protect the soil around the base of the trees.
-This part of Lord Street, between Wall Street and Bridge Road can be a boulevard of stunning Crape Myrtle, transforming a dull street with dying tress into a boulevard of colour with lush greenery.
+When in bloom, Crepe Myrtle puts on a dazzling display, while Lomandra can help protect the soil around the base of the trees.
+This part of Lord Street, between Wall Street and Bridge Road can be a boulevard of stunning Crepe Myrtle, transforming a dull street with dying tress into a boulevard of colour with lush greenery.

 Your local champion for Lord Street is Mei Yin, a local resident.
 View all of Streets Alive Yarra’s champions on our supporters page.